LauraEllingson/new-recipe-app/views/README.md

 ## Description

-Clickung the get random recipe button will generate a new recipe using the spoonacular api.
+Clicking the get random recipe button will generate a new recipe using the spoonacular api.
 You have the option to save any recipe that you like to your favorites. clicking the favorites link will take you to a page with all your faovrite recipes.

 ## Getting Started
-clone the repository in VS code. then open up a terminal and install dependencies using npm i
+clone the repository in VS code, then open up a terminal and install dependencies using npm i

 ### Dependencies